dborth/vbagx/readme.txt

 All Mortal Kombat games use the same controls as Mortal Kombat Armaggedon for the Wii, except that special moves gestures are not implemented yet.
-Note that the Gameboy games all only have 1 punch and 1 kick, rather than the 4 attacks on other consoles.

 The Mortal Kombat Wii controls are:
 ===================================

 Use the Nunchuk joystick to move and jump.

+D-Pad left = Low Punch
+D-Pad up = High Punch
-D-Pad up/left = punch
+D-Pad down = Low Kick
-D-Pad down/right = kick
+D-Pad right = High Kick
 Z = block
 A = throw
-C = change style, run
+C = change style, run, change costume or character
++ = pause
-- = pause
+- = change costume or character

 -=[ Lego Star Wars, Match Wii Controls ]=-